fithisux/imdb_graphdb_article/README.md

 ```

 ## Neo4j version (WIP, only nodes and their indexes)
-It generates a Neo4j DB graph database (DOkcer will need 32GB) from the kuzdb graph model.
+It generates a Neo4j DB graph database (Dokcer will need 32GB) from the kuzdb graph model.

 Run first your neo4j